Three ways to foster resilient supply chains

 It has become routine to read headlines warning of the severities of the supply chain shock that coronavirus has unleashed.
 The problem is compounded in those sectors that rely on global supply chains.
 However, although coronavirus may threaten global supply chains on an unprecedented scale, many were already gearing up to respond to systemic shocks.

 Investment in digitalization is one of the vital ingredients in improving supply chain resilience and flexibility.
 While some media talk of digitalization may contain overstatements, there is undoubtedly good evidence to suggest that digitalization offers real benefits and real costs-savings to those who make the leap.
-In fact, a recent survey by PWC Global showed that those ‘Digital Champions’, the companies who were furthest ahead in the digitalization of their supply chains, reported a in supply chain costs and a 7.7 per cent increase in revenue for the last year.
+In fact, a recent survey by PWC Global showed that those ‘Digital Champions’, the companies who were furthest ahead in the digitalization of their supply chains, reported a 6.8 per cent reduction in supply chain costs and a 7.7 per cent increase in revenue for the last year.

 Digitalization for supply chains is enabling transparency across the entire value chain.
 This means visibility all the way from product origin to the customer and product lifecycle.
 Alongside this data, the use of artificial intelligence is allowing businesses to spot relevant patterns and adopt a more proactive approach to managing risk.